MEDSCI313

 Course Information

-Lecture Content
+Course Content

 Dr Lynsee Cree

-Dr. Cree was the course co-ordinator in 2017.
-She began the course with 2 lectures on the molecular methods in reproduction and a lecture on the Male Reproductive System.
+Dr. Cree began the course with 2 lectures on the molecular methods in reproduction and a lecture on the Male Reproductive System.
 After the break, she also lectured on In Vitro Fertilisation and the Sexual Differentiation of the fetus.
 The topic of molecular methods is exciting for some but dull for others as it is does not seem very relevant to the physiology of reproductive biology.
 Dr Lynsey is a very straightforward lecturer.
 Going through her lecture recording could be beneficial, as well as reading a few pages of the textbook to answer her question on the sexual differentiation of the fetus.
 She will generally tell you what she expects if her essay was to come up in the exam.
 You should expect ~1 question from these two lectures in the exam.

 Dr Anna Ponnampalam